Spencer4792/gifCreator/README.md

 ## Contributing

 Found a bug?
 Have an idea?
+Hate something?
 1. Fork this repository
 2. Make your changes
 3. Submit a pull request